aclark4life/python-packages-doc/background.rst

 If you are able to do this, it is a happy day!
 But sometimes the software or version of software we want is not distributed via this method.
-By installing additional software, you can gain access to over 18,000 packages from the Python Package Index!
+By installing additional "installers", you can easily gain access to over 18,000 packages from the Python Package Index!